It’s quite common for an organization to have multiple warehouses:

 Inventory Control and Visibility

 When inventory is stored in multiple warehouses, it can be difficult to manage stock levels across locations.
 In order to keep lean or just-in-time (JIT) inventory quantities, operations managers need to access to data from all their facilities combined.
-In a post-COVID world, warehouses need to tighten up inventory data to ensure shortages don’t affect customer satisfaction.
+This means, warehouses need to tighten up inventory data to ensure shortages don’t affect customer satisfaction.

 Consolidating inventory from multiple facilities into one, using automation, can provide increased inventory control and visibility.
 Integrating ASRS with inventory management software gives accurate data reporting 24/7.
 Centralizing inventory storage provides greater control over your inventory and reduces redundancy across multiple facilities – which can result in a big cost savings to your bottom-line.